Modern life is

 As we’re running through life taking care of the daily business, most of our minds are running away on us.
-They’re jammed full of thoughts, ideas, suggestions and stimulation from our environment.
-We’re constantly packing our minds full of stuff then wondering why it won’t slow down.
+They’re jammed full of thoughts, ideas, suggestions, and stimulation from our environment, stress, hurt.
+It’s all there running around in circles.

 This sense of losing the mind chatter is one of the reasons why hobbies have the ability to help revive us.
 They bring us into the present moment and take us out of our heads.